bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-abcdefg.md

-*String:* A JSON object describing the output, with *bestblock* providing the header hash of the block which includes the UTXO (if any), the number of *confirmations* the UTXO has, the *value* of the output in decimal bitcoins, and a JSON object describing the output script, including the script in script psuedocode (*asm*), the script in *hex*, the number of *required signatures*, the *type* of output script, and the *addresses* it references (if known).
+*String:* A JSON object describing the output, with *bestblock* providing the header hash of the block which includes the UTXO (if any), the number of *confirmations* the UTXO has, the *value* of the output in decimal bitcoins, and a JSON object describing the pubkey script, including the script in script psuedocode (*asm*), the script in *hex*, the number of *required signatures*, the *type* of pubkey script, and the *addresses* it references (if known).
 Also provided are the UTXO's transaction *version* number and whether or not it's a *coinbase* transaction.